 Establishing and measuring performance standards always improves consistency.
 Click To TweetWhether your housekeeper works in a domestic household or boutique hotel setting there are some fairly simple ways to measure performance so established standards can be met.
 These include a supervisor’s evaluation, a guest or principal’s rating of a room’s cleanliness, use of an objective but in direct measure of cleanliness.

 Before we dive down into the nitty gritty of how you may apply the above.
 There is another method which you may use to measure performance.
-A quantitive measures of cleanliness.
-Whilst a valid method this requires samples and swabs to be taken and sent away for testing in a lab.
-Whilst highly accurate, the method is time consuming and costly.
+A quantitive measure of cleanliness.
+Whilst a valid method, this requires samples and swabs to be taken and sent away for testing in a lab.
+Whilst highly accurate, the method is time-consuming and costly.

 If you have never experienced the 5* standard how can you know what it is?

 Training of housekeeping staff is always key.
 Everyone likes to be in a clean and fresh environment.
 Guest or principal experience is always paramount.
 So consistency is key.
 Showing your housekeeper what you expect and how they should approach a situation will ensure you get the best out of your housekeeper.
 Standards are very subjective.
 And one person’s adequate may be another’s amazing.
 So showing your housekeeper in training what the 5* standard is that you want them to hit is critical.